kinectron/kinectron/memory-bank/progress.md

   - Key visualization is displayed in the client
   - The "Stop Stream" button properly stops the stream on both client and server sides

+### RGBD Stream Implementation

+- **Status**: Completed and working correctly
+- **Implementation**:
+  - Added event listener for rgbd-frame events in app.js to handle frames from the main process
+  - Added RGBD canvas div to streamTest HTML for visualization
+  - Added all necessary canvas divs for other streams to maintain consistency
+  - Ensured proper data handling and visualization in the client
+  - Implemented the same robust initialization pattern used for key stream
+  - Applied the same data structure normalization approach to handle both `imageData` and `imagedata` formats
+  - Successfully streaming RGBD data from application to client
+- **Current Behavior**:
+  - Users can start the RGBD stream from the client, which activates the Kinect hardware
+  - The RGBD stream works correctly on the first button click and stays active
+  - RGBD data is successfully transmitted from hardware to client
+  - RGBD visualization is displayed in the client
+  - The "Stop Stream" button properly stops the stream on both client and server sides

 ## In Progress

 1. **Depth-Key Stream Implementation in Client**: